The Distressed Debt Desk: The Best Way to Combine Sales & Trading and Investment Banking?

 I accepted a full-time role on the desk, stayed there for my analyst years, and then recruited successfully for distressed hedge fund roles.

 Q: Great.
-So, what drew you to distressed credit?
+So, what drew you to the distressed debt desk originally?

 A: I liked how it was a combination of fundamental and event-driven analysis; you have to know about a broad range of issues because legal problems and external events could impact your ideas far more than in equity investing.